 3. Marketing & social media coverage

 Use manpower to post and share content on social media.
 Share exciting and relevant quotes from workshops or speeches, share the delicious food you are eating, share photos and videos from your stand and the people you are talking to and make sure your content is relevant and exciting.
-It is obviously also important to use all relevant hashtags and to tag relevant people for the specific posts; these are various ways to bring attention to your company and potentially have your content shared and seen by the organisers.
+It is obviously also important to use all relevant hashtags and to tag relevant people for the specific posts; these are various ways to bring attention to your company and potentially have your content shared and seen by the organizers.

 You can also use social media channels to promote your stand; others might see it, in case they didn’t know you were there.
 Promote your offers or meetings on social media and be ready to comment, share and engage with other people’s content and the content of the event.